 Not sure where to begin?
 Start planning your trip with this Czech Republic Travel Guide!

-Where to go in Czech Republic: The top destinations
+Where to go in the Czech Republic

 By now, nearly every traveller on the planet has dreamt of visiting the insanely-popular Czech capital of Prague.
 Unfortunately, many never move past it, relegating their visit to the Czech Republic to a small checkbox on their country bucket list.

 It’s truly a shame.
 As picture-perfect as Prague’s medieval streets are it’s just a drop in the hat compared to what else awaits in this fascinating country.
 Czechia is jam-packed with incredible sights and things to do from sublime castles and towns hiding their own ancient charms to rocky hiking trails and atmospheric pubs clinging onto age-old brewing traditions.

 Need some quick ideas on where to go?
 Check out these Czech Republic trip planning resources!